amitnoyberg18/shopping-list-server/README.md

 # shopping-list-server

-how to run the aplication
+Guide to running the API:

 1. git clone to you computer - git clone https://github.com/amitnoyberg18/shopping-list-server.git